Nikhils-179/TODO/README.md

 using object oriented paradigm "
 It defines Sql queries / way to provide database interaction

-Same objective I have used by importing necesaary sql packages and driver but at the actual usage we use :
+Same objective I have used by importing necesaary sql packages in TODO Yellow and driver but at the actual usage we use :
 "gorm.io/driver/sqlite"
 "gorm.io/gorm"